#Performances

 Naima Brown

 Naima Brown holds degrees in Middle Eastern Studies, Anthropology and Religious Studies.
 Her non-fiction has appeared in Vogue Australia, the Guardian Australia, and more.
-She has spent over a decade working in news, current affairs and documentary - save for her brief stint in reality TV, which inspired this novel.
+She has spent over a decade working in news, current affairs and documentary.
 She was born and raised in Northern California before living and working in Yemen and Afghanistan, and now lives in the Northern Rivers of New South Wales with her husband and her dog.
-Naima, alongside Melissa Doyle, is the co-author of How to Age Against the Machine: An Empowering Guide for Women Ageing on Their Own Terms.
-The Shot is her first novel.
+Naima is the author of The Shot and Mother Tongue.

 Joanne Anderton